Man Utd agree deal to sign Real Madrid's Varane - RFI

 No fee has been disclosed but British media reported value the deal at £34 million ($47 million) rising to £48 million with add-ons.

-The 28-year-old Varane, a 2018 World Cup winner, has one season left on his contract at the Santiago Bernabeu.
+The 28-year-old Varane, a 2018 World Cup winner, has one season left on his contact at the Santiago Bernabeu.

 He moved from French club Lens to Madrid in 2011 and has since made 360 appearances across all competitions for Madrid, winning 18 major honours -- including four Champions League titles.